siggame/Joueur.py/README.md

 ## Make

 There is a `Makefile` provided, but it is empty as python is an intepreted language.
 If you want to add `make` steps feel free to, but you may want to check with an Arena dev to ensure the Arena has the packages you need to use in `make`.

+## Other Notes

+It is possible that on your Missouri S&T S-Drive this client will not run properly.
+This is not a fault with the client, but rather the school's S-Drive implimentation changing some file permissions during run time.
+We cannot control this.
+Instead, we recommend cloning your repo outside the S-Drive and use an SCP program like [WinSCP](https://winscp.net/eng/download.php) to edit the files in Windows using whatever IDE you want if you want to code in Windows, but compile in Linux.